 As the President and CEO of the Pet Food Institute, I have an opportunity to speak with people from around the country about pet food safety, nutrition and ingredients.
 Two of the most common questions I’m asked are, “What’s the best dog food?” and “How is pet food made?”

-In answer to the first question (“What’s the best dog food?”), that’s an easy one.
-Look for pet food that provides complete and balanced nutrition (which means it provides each of the more than 40 nutrients a dog needs at its given life stage).
+As for the answer to the first question, “What’s the best dog food?”, well that’s an easy one.
+Look for pet food that provides complete and balanced nutrition, which means it provides each of the more than 40 nutrients a dog needs at its given life stage.
 Then, choose what your dog prefers to eat and what you prefer to feed, without guilt or worries.

 Cathleen Enright, PhD